Student Learning Outcomes

 Videos, step-by-step instructions, and training presentations are available at the two links above.
 The page is currently under construction so please check back to see if a new video/instructions are available.
 Workshops on eLumen will be provided by Staff Development in the fall and spring semesters.

 You can also contact your SLOA Committee Division Representative for help.
 The SLOA Coordinator is happy to provide one-on-one instruction or help.
-Contact the SLOA Coordinator, currently Nora Spencer at email@example.com or call (714) 992-7208 for further assistance.
+Contact the SLOA Coordinator, currently George Bonnand at firstname.lastname@example.org or call (714) 992-7576 for further assistance.